Was Lefty’s ’72 Season the Greatest Ever? Author Steve Bucci Tells Us

-JGT: Did fans know that Carlton was having a special season, or was anybody even paying attention to that terrible team?
+JGT: Did fans know that Carlton was having a special season in 1972, or was anybody even paying attention to that terrible team?
 Were there bigger crowds when Carlton would pitch?

 STEVE: At one point in the ’72 season Carlton won 15 in a row.
 When he got to about 7 or 8, people began to notice and it became a big deal.
 From that point on it was all about Carlton, he was all the fans had to look forward to.
 It became the Summer of Steve, and the crowds grew for his games.
 They would draw, on average, about an extra 15,000 a game.